larsrh/website/topics/crdt/03-lattices.md

 Consider the natural numbers 0, 1, 2, ...
 We pick _a_ = 2 and _b_ = 3.
 Naturally, _c_ = 5 would be an upper bound of both 2 and 3, since clearly 2 ≤ 5 and 3 ≤ 5.
-But unfortunately there's another number that's closer: 3.
+But unfortunately, there's another number that's closer: 3.
 So, _c_ = 5 violates the last constraint.

 The magic of this definition is that the join operation falls out of it: it is the least upper bound.